- Published on

 warning

-I notice that, when I enabling VNC after I do the set default boot mode to CLI, it will create VNC config based on X11 backend, not wayland.
-This will cause the VNC viewer to show blank screen.
+I notice that, when I enable VNC after I do the set default boot mode to CLI, it will create VNC config based on X11 backend, not wayland.
+This will cause the VNC viewer to show a blank screen.

 Navigate to Interfacing Options